JustasMonkev/nordpass-exercise/UserAPI_SecurityRisks.md

 The precise `created_at` and `updated_at` timestamps might give insights about user activity patterns.
 This can be a point for hackers,when trying to figure out the best attack timings.

+### 7. Accessing Data Without an Authorization Header:
+You can access the API endpoints without an Authorization header.
+This is a major security risk, as it compromises data security.